Skip to content

 • Regular audits and training updates to prevent system failures

-Note: This case highlights the critical importance of end-to-end allergy management systems.
-Even when customers clearly communicate their allergies, breakdowns in kitchen communication can have fatal consequences.
+Note: Even when customers clearly communicate their allergies, breakdowns in kitchen communication can have fatal consequences.
 The company was prosecuted and fined, demonstrating the legal consequences of failing to manage allergens properly.

 More companies will be added as issues are documented.
-This is a living document that will be updated as companies improve or as new problems emerge.
+This is a living document — updated as companies improve or as new problems emerge.

 • Make information accessible so people can make informed decisions